-The salient difference between the two planets is the strength of the thermal forcing in the deep region of their atmospheres---i.e., at $p$-levels between $\sim \Ten{5}{5}$~Pa; see Fig.~\ref{fig:fig2}.
+The salient difference between the two planets is the strength (amplitude and timescale) of the thermal forcing in the deep region of their atmospheres---i.e., at $p$-levels between $\sim \Ten{5}{5}$~Pa.
+Fig.~\ref{fig:fig2} shows the model $T(p)$ profiles for the planets, these are derived from one-dimensional (1D) radiative transfer calculations that incorporate Spitzer and Hubble observations \cite{Changeat22,Changeatetal22, Showetal09}; all profiles represent stable stratification throughout the modeled atmosphere.
 In this work, both atmospheres are driven purely by a thermal relaxation to a prescribed temperature distribution ($\propto \cos\lambda\cos\phi$ on the dayside and uniform on the nightside) and on a timescale $\tau_r$ ($\propto\, p\, /\, T_e^4$)~\cite{Salby1996}.
 Although highly idealized, the forcing is reasonable---particularly for the deep region~\cite{Choetal08}.
-Note that, in the deep region $\tau_r / \tau_a \lesssim 1$ for \wasp\ whereas $\tau_r / \tau_a \gtrsim 1$ for \hd\ \cite{Choetal03,LiuShow13,Choetal15}; in the upper region (i.e., $p \lesssim 10^4$\,Pa), $\tau_r / \tau_a \ll 1$ for both planets.
-The larger dayside--nightside $T$ difference and shorter $\tau_r$ in the deep region lead to a significant difference in the flow and temperature distributions, as shown below.
+Note that, in the deep region $\tau_r / \tau_a \gtrsim 1$ for \hd\ \cite{Choetal03,LiuShow13,Choetal15} whereas $\tau_r / \tau_a \lesssim 1$ for \wasp; in the upper region (i.e., $p \lesssim 10^4$\,Pa), $\tau_r / \tau_a \ll 1$ for both planets.
+The larger dayside--nightside $T$ difference and shorter $\tau_r$ in the deep region of \wasp\ lead to a significant difference in the flow and temperature distributions, as shown below.

 \psection{Modon Pair with Shallow Heating} On 1:1 spin--orbit synchronized hot-exoplanets, the intense irradiation from their host stars creates flow structures on a wide range of scales and amplitudes \cite{Choetal21,SkinCho21}.
 These include planetary-scale vortex-couplets, small-scale vortex singlets, large-amplitude Rossby waves, and meso-scale gravity waves \cite{Choetal03,WatCho10,Choetal15,Choetal21}.
 They are generic to planets with strong dayside--nightside differential heating mostly in the upper region \cite{ThraCho10,SkinCho21}.